06-18-13 | Blog Post

 A: Online Tech configures your devices to send messages to our daily log review system.
 Reports of daily log reviews are availably monthly in OTPortal.
 We keep 90 days of instant access logs and up to a year of archived messages.

-To learn more about Daily Log Review and PCI hosting, download Online Tech’s PCI Compliant Hosting whitepaper.
+To learn more about Daily Log Review and PCI hosting, download Otava’s PCI Compliant Hosting whitepaper.
 It explores the impact of the PCI DSS standard on data centers and server infrastructure, describes the architecture of a PCI compliant data center both technically and contractually, and outlines the benefits and risks of data center outsourcing and vendor selection criteria.